 For example, in a typical meltdown state, a child's world from their perspective is falling apart.
-At that very moment, when the following may begin to occur: yelling, their arms and legs begin flailing, hitting, and throwing objects, parents immediately start to have a reaction.
-The limbic part of our brain (the emotional center) begins to over our response.
+At that very moment, then the following may begin to occur: yelling, their arms and legs begin flailing, hitting, and throwing objects.
+The parents immediately start to have a reaction.
+The limbic part of our brain (the emotional center) begins to order our response.
 Our own mammal reaction of either fleeing, fighting, or freezing may be aroused.
-The parents are on the verge of matching the state of the child and flipping their lid or having an amygdala hijack as well.
+The parents are on the verge of matching the state of the child and flipping their own lid or having an amygdala hijack as well.
 Once that occurs, the power struggle begins!

 So, how do the three R's fit into the equation at this point?
 Before I get to the three R's I want to raise three points about power struggles.